 As the author of a middle grade horror series, my job is to deliver stories that frighten and thrill my readers.
 Those readers tend to range in age from ten to fourteen, which makes delivering on that task more difficult than you might imagine.
 My readership is growing up in the age when video games are rife with monsters and violence, when YouTube offers limitless access to scary independent films and, of course, when “The Walking Dead” is the number one show on television.
 So, if I want to inspire some good old fashioned fright in my fans, I need to do more than yell “Boo!”
 Here, then, are seven tips for scaring the pants off of young readers:

-GIVEAWAY: Jamie is excited to give away a free copy of her novel to a random commenter.
+GIVEAWAY: Ty is excited to give away a free copy of his novel to a random commenter.
 Comment within 2 weeks; winners must live in Canada/US to receive the book by mail.
 You can win a blog contest even if you’ve won before.
 Read more